XRPLF/xrpl-dev-portal/gateway_services_spec.md

 Some fields of each gateway transaction object may be omitted or not in their final state:

-* The `id` field is omitted until the quote is accepted by both parties (see [Accept Quote](#accept-quote)) because it is a hash of the immutable portions of the gateway transaction object. <span class='draft-comment'>(We'll need specific rules for deriving this, since some portions like "state" are not immutable.)</span>
+* The `id` field is omitted until the quote is accepted by both parties (see [Accept Quote](#accept-quote)) because it is a hash of the immutable portions of the gateway transaction object.
 * The `state` field has the value `"quote"` to indicate that this is just a potential gateway transaction, and is not yet valid.
 * The `source.claims_jwts` field may be empty, even though `source.claims_required` is not empty.
 This indicates that this transaction requires signed claims from an authority the gateway trusts before it can be made.
 * The `source.additional_info` field may contain several fields whose value is the empty string `""`.
 This indicates that the client must provide values for those fields in order to accept the payment.